-3. At the end of the day, the state coordinator compiles the win/loss record of each team.
+- 3. At the end of the day, the state coordinator compiles the win/loss record of each team.
 The two teams with the best win/loss records advance to the finals.
 Once the two teams have been announced, the decision is final.
-There are NO appeals allowed following the announcement.
+There are NO appeals allowed following the announcement. - 4.
+The final round of the state competition is held in the courtroom for the Wisconsin Supreme Court on the day following the semifinals.
+The judges will be selected by the State Bar Mock Trial Coordinator.
+The winner of the final round is declared the state champion.

-- 4. The final round of the state competition is judged by justices from the Wisconsin Supreme Court on the day following the semifinals.
-The winner of the final round is declared the state champion. - 5.
-The state champion is eligible to participate in the national competition in Madison, WI in May, 2014.
+5. The state champion is eligible to participate in the national competition in Madison, WI in May, 2015.
 If the first place team cannot participate, the second place team is eligible.
 Should neither team be able to participate, the State Bar of Wisconsin will determine a participant.
 Each team participating in the national championship may send up to eight students (six participating as witnesses and attorneys, and two alternates) to the national tournament.
 Each team may send one additional student to act as a timekeeper at all trials.
 If the timekeeper is the ninth student on the team, he/she is not considered part of the official team.